Working Class Heroes Capture Ohio's "Unstoppable" Runaway Train

 More importantly, the director shows real blue collar and railroad life in Pennsylvania, with the fears of layoffs and early retirements.
 Under-staffing is real and a movement to investigate the wisdom of one-man train crews is under way.

-My Brother's Name Is Earl
+On the Crazy Eights, My Brother's Name Is Earl

 The supporting cast in this film is good.
 The engineer responsible for the runaway train is Dewey, played by My Name is Earl's Randy (Ethan Suplee).